dbarneche/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

+**This webpage is currently under reconstruction.
+This is just a modified template; content is not yet available.**

 I am a quantitative ecologist, and my overarching research goal entails the use of theory-driven, fundamental science to better inform decision-making processes and ecosystem management in an ever-changing world.
 I am passionate about making better use of mathematical, statistical and computational tools to integrate metabolic ecology and life-history theory, and unify evolutionary ecology across scales.
 I test theoretical questions with a combination of experiments, field data collection, and data mining.

 Transparent and reproducible open science are at the core of my daily working routine, and I mostly use the R programming environment to code my projects.
 I am a programming instructor trained by [The Carpentries](https://carpentries.org/instructors/), and as such I organise my data, and maintain my projects under version control following [standard practice](https://software-carpentry.org/lessons/).